BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-11-30-swift-concurrency-in-a-nutshell.md

 #### Actor Isolation

-Actor Isolation enforces that any mutable properties managed by and actor can only be modified using `self`.
+Actor Isolation enforces that any mutable properties managed by an actor can only be modified using `self`.

 ```swift
 extension MessageThread {